-The Accelerating Medicines Partnership® Program – Schizophrenia (AMP® SCZ) is the first neuropsychiatric project of the landmark Accelerating Medicines Partnership (AMP®) program, managed by the Foundation for the National Institutes of Health (FNIH).
-This major public-private partnership between NIH’s National Institute of Mental Health (NIMH), the FNIH and private partner organizations from industry and nonprofit sectors addresses the critical need for more effective treatments for individuals with schizophrenia and related mental health conditions.
-This 5-year, $117.7 million global effort harnesses the combined capabilities of its public and private partners to develop early interventions for individuals experiencing mental illnesses in the psychosis spectrum domain, and to improve their quality of life by reducing symptom burden.
+The Accelerating Medicines Partnership® (AMP®) Program Schizophrenia (AMP SCZ) is the first neuropsychiatric project of the landmark AMP program, managed by the Foundation for the National Institutes of Health.
+This major public-private partnership between NIH’s National Institute of Mental Health (NIMH) and private partner organizations from industry and nonprofit sectors addresses the critical need for more effective treatments for individuals with schizophrenia and related mental health conditions.
+The project harnesses the combined capabilities of its public and private partners to develop early interventions for individuals experiencing mental illnesses in the psychosis spectrum domain, and to improve their quality of life by reducing symptom burden.
 Detection and intervention before psychosis develops, when individuals are at clinical high risk (CHR) for psychosis, could attenuate, postpone, or even prevent the transition to psychosis and improve individuals’ clinical and functional outcomes.
 AMP SCZ aims to develop tools to better define early stages of risk and to predict the likelihood of progression to psychosis and other undesired outcomes such as anxiety, depression and substance use disorders.
 Such tools will help identify novel drug targets and enable clinical trials to test new pharmacologic interventions that may prevent or delay the onset of psychosis in at-risk patients.

 Schizophrenia profoundly impacts the health and wellbeing of individuals, caregivers and their communities.
-Schizophrenia is one of the top 15 leading causes of disability worldwide with an estimated average life lost of 28.5 years for individuals with the disorder in the United States.
+Schizophrenia is one of the top 15 leading causes of disability worldwide with an estimated 28.5 years of life lost, on average, for individuals with the disorder in the United States.
 Affecting approximately 20 million people worldwide, schizophrenia is one of the most recognized yet least-understood brain disorders.
 People diagnosed with schizophrenia often exhibit widely different symptoms that may present or subside along different timelines.
 Schizophrenia is most often associated with distortions in thinking and behavior, including delusions and hallucinations.
 Less recognized, however, are persistent cognitive symptoms – such as social withdrawal and diminished emotional expression – that have a profound adverse effect on patients’ ability to function across many domains of life and that are not effectively treated by current medications.

 Need for New Therapies

 Improving researchers’ and clinicians’ understanding of this complex disorder is critical to developing new treatments.
 Although much is known about risk factors for schizophrenia, including genetic links and differences in brain structure and function, more tools (e.g., biomarkers and risk calculators) are needed to identify CHR individuals and to further differentiate subcategories of risk with increased accuracy and sensitivity.
 AMP SCZ will focus on those priority areas in order to refine and increase the success of clinical trials, enable better evaluations of treatment efficacy, and support early detection of risk and thus early intervention, all of which are key to improving patient outcomes.
-Dedicated funding from Wellcome, in combination with NIMH's significant contributions, will help AMP SCZ establish an international research network focused on CHR populations, enhancing the applicability of research results to global clinical trials aimed at helping the approximately 1.5 million people diagnosed with schizophrenia worldwide each year.
-Data generated by this research networkwill be housed in a data platform that will enable the broader biomedical research community to access and analyze these data, thereby further extending AMP SCZ’s reach and impact.
+Dedicated funding from Wellcome (matched by NIMH) will help establish an international research network focused on CHR populations, enhancing the applicability of research results to global clinical trials aimed at helping the approximately 1.5 million people diagnosed with schizophrenia worldwide each year.
+Data generated by this research network will be housed in a data platform that will enable the broader biomedical research community to access and analyze these data, thereby further extending the project’s reach and impact.